 Program DirectorTexas“Phoenix House takes an innovative approach to treatment that is experiential, exciting, and effective for its clients.
 It is great to be a part of a program that is saving lives, and to see evidence of those changes every day when I come to work.”

 Drew Dutton, M.Ed., LCDC, LPC, brings to Phoenix House both personal and professional experience in the field of adolescent addiction counseling.

-Drew’s interest in counseling began after his time in residential treatment as a teenager, and he decided to help others in the same way he’d been helped.
+Drew’s interest in counseling began after his time in residential treatment as a teenager, and he decided to help others in the same way that he’d been helped.
 He completed a bachelor’s degree in education, became a certified physics and chemistry teacher in the process, and earned a master’s degree in Counseling from Texas Christian University.

 When not at work, Drew teaches and plays guitar and enjoys spending time with his wife, Jennifer, and yellow lab, Maverick.
-He loves his Texas Christian University horned frogs and is often spotted wearing TCU purple.
+He loves his Texas Christian University Horned Frogs and is often spotted wearing TCU purple.